huggingface/transformers/docs/source/en/kv_cache.md

 | Sink Cache          |      Yes         |        No                |         Yes                |   Mid    |     Yes                  |

 These cache classes can be set with a `cache_implementation` argument when generating.
 To learn about the available options for the cache_implementation flag, please refer to the [API Documentation](./main_classes/text_generation.md#transformers.GenerationConfig).
 Now, let's explore each cache type in detail and see how to use them.
 Note that the below examples are for decoder-only Tranformer-based models.
-Jump directly to ["Model-Specific Cache"]("#model-specific-cache-classes") section to know more about other architectures we support.
+We also support ["Model-Specific Cache"] classes for models such as Mamba or Jamba, keep reading for more details.

 ### Quantized Cache

 The key and value cache can occupy a large portion of memory, becoming a [bottleneck for long-context generation](https://huggingface.co/blog/llama31#inference-memory-requirements), especially for Large Language Models.
 Quantizing the cache when using `generate()` can significantly reduce memory requirements at the cost of speed.

-KV Cache quantization in `transformers` is largely inspired by the paper ["KIVI: A Tuning-Free Asymmetric 2bit Quantization for KV Cache"](https://arxiv.org/abs/2402.02750) and currently supports ["~cache_utils.QuantoQuantizedCache"] and ["~cache_utils.HQQQuantizedCache"] classes.
+KV Cache quantization in `transformers` is largely inspired by the paper ["KIVI: A Tuning-Free Asymmetric 2bit Quantization for KV Cache"](https://arxiv.org/abs/2402.02750) and currently supports ["QuantoQuantizedCache"](./internal/generation_utils#transformers.QuantoQuantizedCache) and ["HQQQuantizedCache"](./internal/generation_utils#transformers.HQQQuantizedCache) classes.
 For more information on the inner workings see the paper.

 To enable quantization of the key-value cache, one needs to indicate `cache_implementation="quantized"` in the `generation_config`.
 Quantization related arguments should be passed to the `generation_config` either as a `dict` or an instance of a [`~QuantizedCacheConfig`] class.